- Windows 11 brings back Taskbar positioning after years of users’ complaints with the September 2026 update for version 25H2 and later releases.

 It’s not a perfect solution, but it’s one of the best implementations for those who miss the option to place the Taskbar at the top of the screen.

-If you want to revert the changes, you can click the “Disable” button in the “Taskbar on top for Windows 11” extension, and then click the “Uninstall” button (if necessary).
+To revert the changes, click the “Disable” button in the “Taskbar on top for Windows 11” extension, then click the “Uninstall” button (if necessary).

 Move Taskbar to top with ExplorerPatcher tool